Yuvraj Singh: Return to form

-In July–August 2005, Yuvraj was the leading run-scorer for India in the 2005 Indian Oil Cup triangular series in Sri Lanka also involving the hosts Sri Lanka and West Indies.
+In July–August 2005, Singh was the leading run-scorer for India in the 2005 Indian Oil Cup triangular series in Sri Lanka also involving the hosts Sri Lanka and West Indies.
 He scored 192 runs in four matches, averaging 48.
 He also recorded his third ODI century during the series - 110 runs from 114 balls - against the West Indies at Colombo for which he was adjudged the man of the match.
-Yuvraj then played in the Videocon Cup in August–September 2005, a triangular series involving India, New Zealand and the hosts Zimbabwe.
+Singh then played in the Videocon Cup in August–September 2005, a triangular series involving India, New Zealand and the host's Zimbabwe.
 He averaged 54 with the bat in the series, scoring 216 runs from 5 matches.
 He scored 120 in the final round-robin match against Zimbabwe at Harare, helping India recover from 36/4 to successfully chase down a target of 251.
 It was his fourth ODI hundred and he won the man of the match award for his efforts.
-In the two-match Test tour of Zimbabwe that followed the tri-series, Yuvraj scored 12 and 25 runs.
-In October–November 2005, Yuvraj had a quiet seven-match ODI series at home against Sri Lanka.
-He managed just 124 runs in six innings at an average of 31 with a top-score of 79*.
+In the two-match Test tour of Zimbabwe that followed the tri-series, Singh scored 12 and 25 runs.
+In October–November 2005, Singh had a quiet seven-match ODI series at home against Sri Lanka.
+He managed just 124 runs in six innings at an average of 31 with a top score of 79*.

-In November 2005, Yuvraj scored 103 in the first ODI against South Africa at Hyderabad to take India from 35/5 to a respectable total of 249/9, and won the man of the match award despite South Africa winning the game by five wickets.
-He picked 1/17 and remained not out in the second ODI at Bangalore, before the third match at Chennai was washed out due to rain.
+In November 2005, Singh scored 103 in the first ODI against South Africa at Hyderabad to take India from 35/5 to a respectable total of 249/9, and won the man of the match award despite South Africa winning the game by five wickets.
+He picked 1/17 and remained not out in the second ODI at Bengaluru, before the third match at Chennai was washed out due to rain.
 He scored 53 and 49 in the final two matches at Delhi and Ahmedabad respectively, and the series was drawn 2-2.
-Yuvraj and South African captain Graeme Smith were jointly awarded the man of the series award as both of them scored 209 runs at 69.66, finishing as the joint-highest run-scorers of the series.
-Yuvraj had a mixed home Test series against Sri Lanka in December 2005 as he registered two ducks and two half-centuries.
+Singh and South African captain Graeme Smith were jointly awarded the Man of the series award as both of them scored 209 runs at 69.66, finishing as the joint-highest run-scorers of the series.
+Singh had a mixed home Test series against Sri Lanka in December 2005 as he registered two ducks and two half-centuries.
 He scored 0 & 77* in the second Test at Delhi, and 0 & 75 in the third Test at Ahmedabad as India won both the matches by comfortable margins.